Dyrits/RO-SHAM-POKEMON/README.md

 # Ro Sham Pokemon

-Pokemon's Ro Sham Bo is a game similar to Rock Paper Scissors.
-The player and computer will each choose a Pokemon and then the winner will be determined based on the type and the level of the Pokemon.
+Ro Sham Pokemon is a game similar to Rock Paper Scissors.
+The player and computer will each choose a Pokemon, among three, and then the winner will be determined based on the type and the level of the Pokemon.

 ## Table of contents
 - [Related content](#related-content)